CTristan/lobotomy-corporation-mods/INTEGRATION_TESTING_CHECKLIST.md

   LOB.
 - [ ] Rename an agent to make sure changes stay.
-- [ ] Re-customize an existing agent (including a name change), load the day, then restart the day and verify changes stay.
+- [ ] Re-customize an existing agent (including a name change), load the day, then restart the day, and verify changes stay.

 ## Gift Alert Icon

 - [ ] A green gift icon appears if the slot is empty.
 - [ ] A gray gift icon appears if the agent has a gift in that slot but not that specific gift.
 - [ ] No gift icon appears if the agent already has that gift.

 ## Notify When Agent Receives Gift